 - Get a stomp pad on your snowboard to help relax your feet.

 - Do not execute professional snowboarding styles to avoid injury.

 - Your snowboard’s length must be equal to your nose or your chin.
 Check the width of the snowboard to see if your feet will stick out or not from the board.

 - Beginners should consider purchasing slightly used snowboards to save money.

 - For the basics, try running and then sliding across a very smooth floor.
 It will help determine your lead food – the one that sticks out in front of you will be your lead foot while snowboarding.

 - To start snowboarding, get on your snowboard and put on your snowboard leash.

 - Once you are at the top of the lift, the fun will start.
 Now, slightly slide your snowboard.
-Keep your balance and do not panic.
+Keep your balance, and do not panic.

 - To move sideways, shift your body weight to your desired direction.
-For example, if you want to move left, shift your body weight to your left foot.

 - If you are a beginner, ask someone to teach you while on the slope.